-Now, let's learn how to get data off dead hard drive on MacBook in detail.
+Now, let's learn how to recover data from Mac hard drive to PC or another place.

-How to Recover Data from Dead MacBook
+Recover Data from Dead MacBook

 In this case, the only choice seems to be getting data off hard drive quickly.
-And most people are willing to resort to Apple while thinking of Mac laptop hard drive recovery.
+Most people are willing to resort to Apple to take care of their Mac laptop hard drive recovery.

 How to recover data from a dead hard drive on MacBook:

-Step 2: start the MacBook & change boot settings to make it boot from this bootable USB/CD.
+- Start the MacBook & change boot settings to make it boot from this bootable USB/CD.

 Recover Data from Mac Hard Drive to PC